 - Can you help us work out how to achieve these goals?
 For instance, maybe you or your organization are already working in these areas and can share your thinking, or maybe you could commit to actions that would inspire others to join in.

-(You can see an earlier draft here: first draft of the Manifesto)
+(You can see the current draft here: first draft of the Manifesto)